maxthemillion/statistical-rethinking/My Models/thoughts.md

 * How long will it take until some event occurs? -> Survival analysis

-Modelling probabilities could be one of the most common but also most useful cases.
+Modelling probabilities could be one of the most common but also most useful cases for risk analysis.